mkarakuzu/live-serial-data-visualizer/README.md

    * Click **Start** to begin reading and visualizing data
    * Click **Stop** to safely close the connection

-4. The latest received value will appear above the graph in real-time.
+4. The latest received value will appear below the graph in real-time.

 ---